-You will also benefit by living near Peking University in the centre of Beijing.
-This combined with your project as well as language, history and culture classes will enable you to gain a unique insight into another culture, which is supplemented by a series of day trips in and around Beijing.
-This programme provides a series of experiences that would not otherwise be possible, framed by an academic programme designed to maximise leaning and growth.
+You will benefit by living near Peking University in the ZhongGuanCun area of Beijing (‘China’s Silicon Valley’).
+This combined with your project as well as language, history and culture classes will enable you to gain a unique insight into another culture, which is supplemented by a series of day trips in, around and beyond Beijing.
+This includes visiting the Great Wall, the Forbidden City and other attractions.
+A three-night stopover in Guangzhou is also provided.
+This programme provides a series of experiences that would not otherwise be possible, framed by an academic programme designed to maximise learning and growth.

-Peking University is ranked 29th in the THE World University Rankings 2016/17 and 38th equal in the QS World University Rankings 2018.
-It is also ranked first place in China according to the THE World University Rankings 2016/17.
+Peking University is ranked 31st in the THE World University Rankings 2019 and 22nd equal in the QS World University Rankings 2019.

-This summer programme is open to undergraduate students from all degrees and majors.
-Successful applicants will enrol in the College of Arts internship paper, PACE295, worth 15 credits.
-Information on the College of Arts internship programme is available at http://www.arts.canterbury.ac.nz/internships/
+The Explore Beijing Programme is open to undergraduate students from all degrees and majors.
+Successful applicants must enrol in the PACE 295 course organised by the College of Arts and upon successful completion of the requirements of this course will earn 15 points credit for their efforts.
+Information on the College of Arts internship programme.